Guest Lecture in Pronouns: Vagrant

 Hello all!
 I had hoped to get this out in pride month, but it’s falling in wrath month instead; it’s fine, we’re still all totally in our feels this hot nonbinary summer, so we’re good!
-This is a guest post from Vasundhara Gautam, a computational linguist at Dialpad (moving to Saarland University this fall!), who is my beautiful twitter pal.
+This is a guest post from Vagrant Gautam, a computational linguist at Saarland University, who is my beautiful twitter pal.
 Xe makes wonderful tweets — you can follow xem here — about linguistics and gender and birds and memes.
 All the classics!
 Xyr website is here.

 A little bit of background from Kirby before we jump into the post.
 This is a post about neopronouns, a blanket term used to describe pronouns that are neologisms.

 - All words are made up.
 I have a PhD in linguistics so you can freaking quote me on that.